 Drivers often deliver product to nighttime receivers and pick up orders in the early morning to avoid traffic.
 Having 24/7 communication enables drivers to find answers quickly and avoid potential complications or delays.

-Using Online Reviews to Check Your 3PL’s Credibility
+3PL Reviews: Using Online Tools to Check Credibility

 Have you ever looked at the Google Reviews of your 3PL partner?
 It’s a great indicator of how they treat drivers and whether they are a 3PL of Choice.

 Look for Bad Reviews

 If reviews of your 3PL include phrases/words such as, “lying,” “do not use,” “stay away,” “poor service,” or “bad experience,” then you may want to reconsider your partnership.

 How your 3PL interacts with drivers is representative of your brand and can determine the treatment of your product.
 If a driver is disrespected, they have little motivation to go above and beyond.
 But if a 3PL is helpful, respectful, and personal, a driver is more likely to accept a special request or schedule change.

 Are they responsive to bad reviews?
 If negative reviews are ignored there is likely little effort being put into rectifying a toxic culture.
 But if bad reviews are handled promptly and with professionalism, you can be assured that the incident is likely an anomaly and that the 3PL cares about fixing issues when they arise.
 And issues are bound to pop up in transportation.
 Having a positive response and willingness to find a solution is what makes the difference.

 Are they being reviewed by employees, or by drivers and customers?
 Even if a business is a great place to work and highly touted by employees, it still matters what outside parties think.
 Feedback from customers and carriers can give you the most honest pulse on what level of service you can expect to receive.